lawrencecchen/monorepo-cheatsheet/docs/index.md

 Figuring out how to set up a monorepo with TypeScript is a pain.
 This is a cheatsheet to help you get started.

-- for web apps
+- web apps
+- internal packages
--
+- public npm packages

 ## Setup